davef2171/GettingCleaningDataCourseAssignment/README.txt

 - 'run_analysis.R' an R script which taking the original data set processes it to produce the new summary dataset.
 The R scripts working directory should be the top directory of the extracted zip file of the original data.

+- 'summary_full.txt' is a unstripped version of the data table

 Processing steps
 =========================================
 1. Relieve the dataset UCI HAR dataset.zip from the supplied link

 2. Unzip the Data set

-3. Instal teh R Script  run_analysis.R in top directory, usually "UCI HAR Dataset"
+3. Instal the R Script  run_analysis.R in top directory, usually "UCI HAR Dataset"

 4. The R Script will request the libraries "data.table" and "dplyr" to be available